How to Spot a Phishing Email – Useful Tips

 3. Anti-phishing software, browser extensions, and email filtering

-Using anti-phishing software and browser extensions can help detect and block a phishing email before the scam reaches your inbox.
+Using anti-phishing software and browser extensions can help detect and block a malicious email before the scam reaches your inbox.
 Email filters and antivirus programs are also crucial as they scan incoming emails for known phishing characteristics and malicious attachments, reducing the risk of exposure to these threats.

 4. Verifying the legitimacy of the sender

 Always verify the legitimacy of the sender before responding to an email or clicking on any links.
 Check the sender’s email address for any inconsistencies or unusual characters that could indicate a phishing attempt.
 If you are unsure about an email’s authenticity, contact the organization directly using a verified phone number or official website.
+Always log into utility providers or sensitive services using official apps or by typing URLs directly into your browser instead of clicking links in emails.

 5. Developing a sense of skepticism